 General Social Sciences Funding

 Funding opportunities for the social sciences are offered by many other organizations.
-Funding may be specific to geographic region of interest, country of origin, or topic of study.
+Funding may be specific to a geographic region of interest, country of origin or topic of study.

 - AAA Minority Dissertation Fellowship.
 The American Anthropological Association invites minority doctoral candidates in anthropology to apply for a dissertation writing fellowship.